February 14, 1945

 B-25s and fighters provide excellent support for ground forces, blasting

-Field, N of Marikina Airfield, and N of Montalban;
+Field, north of Marikina Airfield, and north of Montalban;

 A-20s pound the general area of S Bataan.